 Supervised and observed studio teaching.
 University students teach two or more private students for an entire semester.
 One segment explores methods and materials appropriate for teaching one's own instrument or voice.
 Prerequisite: MUS 628.
+Offered in alternate years.

 636 Advanced Choral Conducting.
 Spring (2).